 For a weekly update on works currently on the Main Site, and their potential impact on staff and students, please click here.

-The process of investing £350m in schemes across the campus to support research and education, and provide a world-class experience for all our students also includes the new Centre for Experimental Medicine (completion 2015) on the Health Sciences Campus.
-Other projects include further refurbishment of the Whitla Medical and the Pharmacy buildings (completion late summer 2014) and the creation of new computer labs and general teaching rooms in the south-east wing of the MBC (completion late summer 2014).
+Projects on the Health Sciences campus include the new Centre for Experimental Medicine (completion 2015); the rolling refurbishment of the Whitla Medical and the Pharmacy buildings (phased completion late September/October 2014); and the creation of new computer labs and general teaching rooms in the south-east wing of the MBC (completion September 2014).

-On the Elmwood Avenue Site, a temporary building is being constructed at the rear of the Students’ Union to provide temporary computer lab and teaching accommodation for Computer Science from September 2014 for two years to allow redevelopment of the Bernard Crossland Building (BCB), subject to obtaining Planning Approval).
+On the Elmwood Avenue Site, a temporary building has been constructed at the rear of the Students’ Union to provide temporary computer lab and teaching accommodation for Computer Science.
+This is for a period of two years from September 2014 to allow redevelopment of the Bernard Crossland Building (BCB), subject to obtaining Planning Approval.
 The scale and capacity of the existing BCB can no longer support a high quality student experience, address the growth in student numbers and expectations, or the new modes of teaching in Computer Science.

-The Elmwood Learning and Teaching Centre (ELTC) is being converted into academic offices and academic support accommodation for Computer Science, although the ELTC lecture theatre will remain as a centrally booked facility.
+The Elmwood Learning and Teaching Centre (ELTC) has been converted into academic offices and academic support accommodation for Computer Science, although the ELTC lecture theatre will remain as a centrally booked facility.

 For a weekly update on works on the Elmwood Site, and their potential impact on staff and students, please click here.

-For a weekly update on works on the Ashby/DKB Site, and their potential impact on staff and students, please click here.
+For a weekly update on works on the DKB/Ashby Site, and their potential impact on staff and students, please click here.